 The pituitary gland is a half-breed in many ways.
 It is not really a part of the brain, but rather hangs beneath it.
 Half of the gland, the posterior lobe, comes down from the brain and controls the body’s water levels and secretes the hormone ADH — anti-diuretic hormone.
-The other half, the anterior lobe, comes from tissues originating from the roof of the embryonic mouth, and controls sex hormone levels, lactation, growth hormone, body steroids, and the thyroid gland.
+The other half, the anterior lobe, comes from tissues originating from the roof of the embryonic mouth, and controls sex hormone levels, lactation, growth hormone, natural body steroids, and the thyroid gland.

 The pituitary is responsible for almost all of the body’s hormonal systems, taking all of its cues from the hypothalmus, the hidden and very deeply located Grand Wizard of the brain.
 The hypothalmus also controls such activities as body temperature, sexual drive, appetite, blood glucose levels, and sleep/arousal behavior patterns.

 As elsewhere in the brain, tumors of the pituitary gland behave according to their cell of origin.
 Most of these tumors are truly benign, although on occasion they may prove to be malignant (pituitary carcinomas).
 The list of cells of the pituitary determines the tumor types, as well as the clinical syndromes related to each.
 Almost all have the good prognosis that calls for total removal.
 On the other hand, almost all can eventually become “malignant by position.”